CrashOverride85/zc95/docs/Build.md

 ![front panel]

-* Perhaps the most annoying part of the whole build is creating a cable for the 4 buttons.
-The buttons are named like so:
+Perhaps the most annoying part of the whole build is wiring the 4 buttons to the front panel.
+The buttons should be attached to the corresponding position on the front panel controls PCB:

 ![front panel buttons]

-Wire each button back to a connector in the position that matches the silkscreen (first two positions are button A, next two button B, etc.)
+If using the illuminated LP1OA1Ax buttons, there are 4 wires per button - 2x for switch contacts and 2x for the LED.
+The LED part of the buttons should be connected like this:

+![button connections]

+The pin marked with the white dot is the LED cathode, the opposite pin is the anode, the other two pins are the switch contacts.

+Once connected, it should look something like:

+![front panel buttons connected]

-Then attach the buttons to the front panel.
+Use the M2 nuts & 20mm bolts to attach the board to the front panel, then screw on the washers & nuts for the potentiometers.

-* Attach connector to back of LCD, then LCD to the front panel with M2, 12mm bolts
+Attach connector to back of LCD, then LCD to the front panel with M2 nuts, 12mm bolts.

-The board should look something like this:
+The assembled front panel should look something like this:

 ![front panel back]

-Finally, attach the front panel controls board using 20mm bolts.
-The completed assembly should look something like:

 ![front panel assembled]